tjbalzer/clab-aoscx-labs/03_layer_3_routing/06_ospf_bgp_redistribution/README.md

 # Lab Guide: OSPF BGP Redistribution

+> [!NOTE]
+> This lab is based on the AOS-CX Switch Simulator Labs.
+A ```topology.clab.yaml``` file was added to use the lab with [containerlab](https://github.com/srl-labs/containerlab).

+> [!IMPORTANT]
+> This guide assumes that the AOS-CX Switch Simulator is available as a docker container.
+You can use [vrnetlab](https://github.com/hellt/vrnetlab) to accomplish this.

+>[!NOTE]
+> This description is based on the AOS-CX Switch Simulator Lab Guide [OSPF-BGP Route Distribution](https://community.arubanetworks.com/HigherLogic/System/DownloadDocumentFile.ashx?DocumentFileKey=bffa2849-36ef-43d7-839f-51aa7ab28ce4) and includes all necessary changes to use the lab with [containerlab](https://github.com/srl-labs/containerlab).

 ## Lab Objective
 At the end of this workshop, you will be able to implement the basic configuration to enable both OSPF and BGP.
 The main goal is to ensure a successful deployment of OSPF and BGP routes and route redistribution.